-Given that the City's response to the Order through the Chedoke Creek Work Plan (Targeted Dredge) is not a formal Class Environmental Assessment, it does not formally attract the requirement for Indigenous Nations and Peoples engagement.
-That said, it is the City's intent to keep its Indigenous partners informed and seek opportunities for fulsome and meaningful engagement.
+Given that the City's response to the Order through the Chedoke Creek Plan (Targeted Dredge) is not a formal Class Environmental Assessment, it does not formally attract the requirement for Indigenous Nations and Peoples engagement.
+That said, it is the City's intent through all of its actions to keep its Indigenous partners involved and informed, and seek opportunities for fulsome and meaningful engagement.
+To this end, as part of the preparation of this Plan, the City has recently met with its Senior Project Manager for Urban Indigenous Strategy (Shelly Hill), to discuss approaches for engagement for this project, as well as others which are anticipated to arise through the Cootes Paradise Report and Work Plan, around future Master Plans and direct restoration efforts.

-City staff has committed to developing the most effective approach for engagement for the near-term Targeted Dredge project, as well as the future projects arising from the Cootes Paradise Work Plan execution.
+City staff has committed to working with its Indigenous Strategy lead in developing the most effective approach for engagement for the near-term Targeted Dredge project, as well as the future projects arising from the Cootes Paradise Work Plan execution.
 The various groups having interest will be identified and then, through direct contact, opportunities will be discussed.
+The City will build upon its current strategy recently submitted to Council for endorsement.